TVL, trading volume, open interest — how to use DeFi data to find the next breakout project?

 Source: https://defillama.com/

-Fees, Revenue & Holders Revenue
+Fees, Revenue, and Holders Revenue

 Source: https://defillama.com/protocol/aave